briceshx/azure-virtual-corp-network/README.md

 Virtual Corporate Network
-# Azure Virtual Corporate Network Lab
+# Azure Virtual Corporate Network

 This project simulates a small corporate network in Microsoft Azure.
 It is designed as a portfolio / learning lab for Azure networking, security, and automation.